himel5113/Project-300/README.md

 ---

+## 🌐 Live Demo
+Access the live project [MU Lost & Found Portal](https://project-300-0.onrender.com/).

+---

 ## 📖 Project Overview

 The **Lost & Found Portal MU** is a comprehensive web application designed specifically for Metropolitan University's community.
-It provides an efficient platform for students, faculty, and staff to report lost items, post found items, and facilitate the safe return of belongings through a streamlined claim management system.
+It provides an efficient platform for students, faculty, and staff (currently only for students) to report lost items, post found items, and facilitate the safe return of belongings through a streamlined claim management system.

 ### Key Objectives